Remember those Russian nesting dolls? I completely forgot about them until I found a set tucked away in a box the other day.

 - Total Time: Under 5 minutes

 - 1 cup plain or vanilla yogurt

 - 3/4 cup Medjool dates, pitted and roughly chopped

 - 1 teaspoon pure vanilla extract

 Combine everything except the ice in the carafe of a blender and blend on high until the dates are broken up and the mixture very smooth, at least 1 minute.

 Add ice and blend briefly on high until ice is just broken up.
 Pour into chilled glasses and serve immediately.

-Fine Print: I’ll be working with the California Walnut Board for the next few months to create recipes and share fun ways to cook with walnuts.
-Each month I’ll share one or two of the recipes I crafted for them and I hope you’ll enjoy them too!
+Fine Print: I work with the California Walnut Board to create recipes and share creative ways to cook with walnuts.
+This is one of the recipes I’ve created with them, for more recipes ideas, click here.